red-hat-data-services/NeMo-Guardrails/docs/configure-rails/colang/colang-2/language-reference/more-on-flows.rst

         user said "Hi"
         bot say "Hello again"

 If you use the ``@active`` decorator for flows that were defined in a separate Colang library module, they will get automatically activated when the library is imported.
-But we advice you to use the ``activate`` statement if possible, since it is more explicit and result in better readability.
+But we advise you to use the ``activate`` statement if possible, since it is more explicit and will result in better readability.

 .. important::
-    The main flow behaves also like an activated flow.
-As soon as it reaches the end it will restart automatically.
+    The main flow also behaves like an activated flow.
+As soon as it reaches the end, it will restart automatically.

 There is one exception though from this rule!
-If a flow does not contain any statement that waits for an event and immediately finishes, it will run only once when activated and it will stay activated since otherwise you would get an infinite loop.
+If a flow does not contain any statement that waits for an event and immediately finishes, it will run only once when activated and it will stay activated, since otherwise you would get an infinite loop.

 .. code-block:: colang
     :caption: more_on_flows/non-repeating-flows/main.co